 The best time to visit Gateway of India is the post-monsoon season.
 However, you will find the place to be crowded during monsoons.
 It is in the monsoons that there is an increase in the level of the sea.
 The waves of the sea clash with the walls of the port and rise higher and higher.
 Although it is a beautiful moment to capture, you need to take the necessary precautions as the sea waves might throw unexpected tantrums.

-Timings - Gateway of India is open to visitors from 07:00 am in the morning to 05:00 pm in the evening.
+Timings - Gateway of India is open to visitors for 24hours.
 It is good to plan your visit early in the morning or late evening to witness the transformations in the sky.

 -The foundation stone for the same was laid in the year 1911.